-When Giants Go Public: MSCI's Approach to Large IPOs
+When Giants Go Public: MSCI's Perspective

 MSCI's approach to large IPOsRules-based, consistent and unchanged